 Introduction: Considering construction financing

 As a construction business owner faced with the challenges of seasonality, competition, and spontaneous opportunities for growth, you could also benefit from understanding the value of having access to capital for financing your business.
 Construction business loans are one financing solution to keep on your radar.

-In this guide, we’ll discuss how construction loans work, the types of construction loans available, common ways to use construction loans, and how to apply and qualify for a construction loan.
+In this guide, we’ll discuss how construction loans work, the types of construction loans available, common ways to use construction loans, and how to apply for a construction loan.

 A construction loan is a type of bank-issued short-term financing, created for the specific purpose of financing a new home or other real estate project.
 A traditional mortgage, also called a permanent loan, will help you buy an existing house.
 However, if you need to build a new house from the ground up, especially if you also need to purchase the raw land, that’s where a construction loan can help.

 More than just for the actual building, a construction loan can also be used to pay for equipment used in construction, building materials, or for hiring employees.

 Here are some uses and things to know about construction loans: